 A Pemberton Discovery Tour

 I was not prepared for Pemberton’s unique landscape, either.
 As I drove into town, it reminded me of Margaret River as the view slowly turned into golden sweeping vineyards peppered by trees and abundant vegetation.
 Pemberton, to me, was a revelation.
 Surrounded by ancient National Parks Pemberton is a great place for camping and a four-wheel-drive adventure.
 To make the most of your explorations in Pemberton, you need a 4WD car though.
 And even if you with a 4WD vehicle you might not be able to climb the huge Yeagarup dunes, a striking landmark of Pemberton.

 I was very happy to join Graeme in his Pemberton Discovery Tours (aff) to the Warren National Park and the Yeagarup Sand Dunes.
 I also had the chance of trying out his glamping spot in a wet and cold night.
 While in the beginning, I was a bit scared; this was an excellent opportunity for me to get out of my comfort zone and learn something about myself.

 Re-discovering Margaret River

-While I spent a couple of days visiting new places in town and on a self-guided-tour of Margaret River Wineries.
-I also revisted Cape Naturaliste and Dunsborough.
+While I spent a couple of days visiting new places in town and on a self-guided-tour of Margaret River region.
+I also revisited Cape Naturaliste and Dunsborough.

-If you don’t feel like going on self-driving trip, then check out this 4-day-tour to Albany from Perth.
+If you don’t feel like going on a self-driving trip, then check out this 3-day-tour to Albany from Perth. (aff)

 A Trip Planning Guide to South West Australia